Moisei Uritsky: Early political career

 Moisei Uritsky studied law at the St. Vladimir Imperial University of Kiev.
 During his studies he joined the Russian Social Democratic Labour Party and organized an underground network for importing and distributing political literature.
 In 1897, he was arrested and exiled for running an illegal mimeograph press.
 Becoming involved in the revolutionary movement, he participated in the revolutionary Jewish Bund.
 In 1903, he became a Menshevik.
 His activities in St Petersburg during the 1905 Revolution earned him a second term of exile.
 Along with Alexander Parvus, he was active in dispatching revolutionary agents to infiltrate the Imperial security apparatus.

 Russian Revolution

 In 1914, he emigrated to France and contributed to the Party newspaper Our Word edited by Leon Trotsky.
 Back in Russia after the February Revolution of 1917, Uritsky became a member of the Mezhraiontsy group.
 A few months before the October Revolution, he joined the Bolsheviks and was elected to their Central Committee in July 1917.
 Uritsky played a leading role in the Bolsheviks' armed take-over in October as a member of the Petrograd Military Revolutionary Committee, and was later made head of the Petrograd Cheka secret police in January 1918.
-In this position, Uritsky coordinated the pursuit and prosecution of members of the nobility, military officers, rival socialists, ranking Russian Orthodox Church clerics, and anyone who opposed the Bolsheviks.